Operating Engineers Achieve Highest Provincial Collective Agreement Settlement

 ATTENTION: Members working under the Provincial Formwork Collective Agreement

 Dear Brothers and Sisters: We have been informed by LiUNA officials that their membership has turned down the memorandum offer to renew the Provincial Formwork Collective Agreement.
 While there are likely other issues, I understand that their membership is dissatisfied by the employers’ failure to address concerns around parking costs.
-They would like that to […]
+They would like that to be further addressed.
+As a result, we will NOT be scheduling a ratification meeting.
+Our Formwork Council is informing the residential forming contractors that their offer has been rejected.
+The next steps are either further […]

 Dear Brothers and Sisters: